-The Rebbachisaurus was a sauropod dinosaur that lived during the Early Cretaceous Era, approximately 112 million years ago.
+The Rebbachisaurus was a sauropod dinosaur that lived during the Lower Cretaceous period, approximately 112 million years ago.
 This dinosaur was also a member of the Rebbachisauridae family, a group of similar sauropod dinosaurs that lived during the Cretaceous Era in parts of Europe, North America, South America, Africa, and Central Asia.

 |What does Rebbachisaurus mean?||Rebbachisaurus means “Rebbach lizard”|

 |When they lived||Lower Cretaceous Period, 112-99 million years ago.|

 |Where they have been found?||Remains of the Rebbachisaurus were discovered in Morocco in North Africa.|